Carlingford Lough: Protected areas

 The lough is designated as an Important Bird Area.

 The Carlingford Lough Ramsar site (wetlands of international importance designated under the Ramsar Convention), is 830.51 hectares in area, at latitude 54 03 00 N and longitude 06 07 00 W. It was designated a Ramsar site on 9 March 1998.
 It is a cross-border site, with the northern shore lying within Northern Ireland (including the lough's more extensive mudflats and a salt marsh), and the southern shore lying in the Republic of Ireland (where the Carlingford Lough Special Protection Area falls within the scope of the National Parks and Wildlife Service).

 Transport

 Ferry

-The Greencastle-Greenore ferry crossing opened in 2017.
-It is used by local and by tourists, particularly in the summer months.
+The Greencastle-Greenore ferry crossing opened in 2017 and has operated in the summer months.
+It is used by locals and tourists.
+Services were suspended for the 2026 season.

 Railway

 is the nearest station located on the Dublin-Belfast railway line with trains running on the Enterprise between Belfast Grand Central, Portadown and Dublin Connolly, whilst other trains may call at additional stations en route to Bangor.

 Until its closure in the early 1950s, the southern side of the lough was served by the Dundalk, Newry and Greenore (DNG) railway line.
 Sections of this line now form part of the Carlingford Lough greenway.